INoLiao/nbaWebsite/index.md

 ## Abstract
 <div align="justify">
 Predicting NBA games is not an easy task.
-Convential data analysis and statistic approaches are usually complicated and the accuracy is not high.
+Conventional data analysis and statistic approaches are usually complicated and the accuracy is not high.
 In this work, a machine learning based method is proposed and the complete design flow is thoroughly introduced and explained.
 8 single-stage machine learning models are trained and compared.
 More complex composite models such as voting mechanism and stacking method are also designed and elaborated.
 The proposed model reaches 76.8% accuracy on predicting all 2018 NBA playoffs.
-Furthermore, for Eastern Conference Final, Western Conference Finals, and Conference Finals, our model achieves extrodinary prediction accuracy of 85.7%, 71.4%, and 100%, respectively.
+Furthermore, for the Eastern Conference Final, Western Conference Finals, and Conference Finals, our model achieves an extraordinary prediction accuracy of 85.7%, 71.4%, and 100%, respectively.
 The source code and dataset are available <a href="https://github.com/INoLiao/nbaGamePrediction" target="_blank">here</a>.
 </div>

 ## Problem Definition
 <div align="justify">
 The mission of this work is to precisely predict NBA games' winning and losing result.
 Machine learning models are trained to predict game results based on the information of two teams' recent status.
 The idea is expressed as in Figure 1.
-Beside game winning prediction, information of the prediction's confidence level is also valuable for us to understand how intense the matchup might be.
+Beside game-winning prediction, information of the prediction's confidence level is also valuable for us to understand how intense the matchup might be.
 </div>

 <br>
 <img src="{{ site.baseurl }}/assets/img/problem_definition_1.png" alt="Problem Definition"/>
-<center><h4> Figrue 1: Problem definition block diagram. </h4></center>
+<center><h4> Figrue 1: Problem definition. </h4></center>

 ## Dataset
 <div align="justify">
-This work predicts NBA games based on the dataset collected from  <a href="https://stats.nba.com" target="_blank">official NBA stats website</a>.
+This work predicts NBA games based on the dataset collected from the <a href="https://stats.nba.com" target="_blank">official NBA stats website</a>.
 A crawler program is designed to scrape the game boxes and save the data automatically.
 Details about the crawler design are available <a href="https://github.com/INoLiao/nbaGamePrediction" target="_blank">here</a>.
 NBA games, including seasons and playoffs, from 1985 to 2018 are collected.
 The dataset contains 68,458 season matches and 4,816 playoff matches.
 Figure 2 shows the number of games played by all 30 NBA teams.
-Due to various history from each team, number of games for 30 teams are not homogeneous.
-Moreover, since there are at most 16 teams entitled to enter playoff each year, number of playoff games played by each team is different as well.
+Due to various history from each team, the number of games for 30 teams are not homogeneous.
+Moreover, since there are at most 16 teams entitled to enter playoff each year, the number of playoff games played by each team is different as well.
 </div>

 <br>
 <img src="{{ site.baseurl }}/assets/img/dataset_1.png" alt="Number of games played by each team"/>
-<center><h4> Figrue 2: Statistics of number of games played by each NBA team. </h4></center>
+<center><h4> Figrue 2: Statistics of the number of games played by each NBA team. </h4></center>

 <div align="justify">
 Before processing our data, a classification regarding data types is conducted.
 Table 1 shows data types of the dataset.
 As we can see, most of the data are numeric.
 There is one categorical data, Team, and there are two binary data, Win/Lose and Home/Away.
 Our target is to precisely predict which team wins a game when two teams meet.
 Therefore, Win/Lose is the label and our machine learning model predicts the Win/Lose outcome and provides the confidence level of its prediction.